-The new appointee will have the same duties and responsibilities and will generally be treated in the same way as all other appointed water companies.
+NAVs have the same duties and responsibilities and will generally be treated in the same way as all other appointed water companies.

 A successful new appointee can serve its new customers either with its own resources or by requesting use of the appointed water company’s assets under a bulk supply agreement.

 You will have the same duties and responsibilities as the previous appointed water company for the specified area.
-Find out more about the obligations of a water company.

 You will generally be treated in the same way as all other appointed water companies, with the same licence.
-Read about water company licence requirements.

 Applying for a new appointment

-If you are interested in becoming a new appointee, please contact our Case Management Office at:[email protected].
+If you are interested in becoming a new appointee, please contact our Licensing team at [email protected].